mkolczynska/martakolczynska/content/post/first-post.md

 ### How it all started

-Human capacity for generating ideas is greater than the capacity of developing ideas into papers.
+General law of academia: The capacity for generating ideas is greater than the capacity of developing ideas into papers.

 *So why write a blog and not keep a diary or a plain text file sitting safely on your hard drive, [kochanie](https://pl.wiktionary.org/wiki/kochanie)?*